-Swimming is allowed and even encouraged, and you’ll see that some pools are more suited for taking a dip than others.
+The Fairy Pools are one of the best places on the Isle of Skye for wild swimming, so jumping in the (chilly!) water is allowed and even encouraged.
+You’ll see that some pools are more suited for taking a dip than others.

 Beware that the water is always cold, so this is advised only for experienced (and brave!) swimmers.
 A wetsuit would definitely come in handy, and either way, be sure that you have a towel and warm clothes to throw on immediately.

 Note that there are no places to change, so having a swimsuit already on would be helpful.

 Being in Scotland, you should also come prepared with rain gear and don’t be surprised to encounter some mud along the way — even on warm, sunny days.
 The weather is known to change at any moment!